rashikolhapure/HMPNNJetAnalyzer/CONTRIBUTING.md

 Visit the original repository on GitHub and click the "New Pull Request" button to submit your changes for review.

 ## License
-By contributing to HEP ML, you agree that your contributions will be licensed under its [MIT license](LICENSE).

-#add lincesie!